agarrharr/ozPop.github.io/_posts/2016-09-13-Sophisticated-Web.md

 ### DNS lookup
 ----

 A **Domain Name System** is one of the protocols that comprise TCP/IP suite.
 It is a service that translates domain names into IP addresses.
-Domain names are alphabetic which makes them easier to remember and hence more user friendly while web resrouces are actually identified using IP addresses.
+Domain names are alphabetic which makes them easier to remember and hence more user friendly while web resources are actually identified using IP addresses.

 Once the browser parses a URL, a DNS lookup is performed.
 The browser first needs an IP address in order to identify a host and initialize a TCP/IP connection.